Těrlicko Reservoir

-Construction of the dam had major impact on the village.
+Construction of the dam had major impact on the municipality of Těrlicko.
 141 buildings were sunk, including many community buildings and also a church.
 Těrlicko was eventually transformed into a village with many tourist attractions.
 Many recreational centres were built.
 The reservoir is a popular spot for water sports, and is also used to supply water for nearby coal mines and Třinec Iron and Steel Works.